DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 If the players ask Exethanter about the *Tome of Strahd* or a ritual capable of manifesting the Ladies of the Fanes, Exethanter perks up, inquiring into the players’ knowledge and purposes.
 Once his curiosity is satisfied, Exethanter invites the players to discuss the matters further in his quarters.
 (If necessary, Exethanter notes that the ritual the players seek lies therein.)

-If the players agree to follow Exethanter to his quarters, he walks through the wall leading to <span class="citation">X29.
-Secret Room (p.
+If the players agree to follow Exethanter to his quarters, he walks through the wall leading to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X29SecretRoom">X29.
+Secret Room</a> (p.
 189)</span>, then, if the players don’t swiftly follow him through the secret door, returns to apologize to the players. (“When one is intangible for so long," Exethanter says, clearing his throat as his cheeks flush, “one tends to forget what necessities others of a, ah, more *tangible* persuasion may require.")

-Exethanter then guides the players to the secret door that leads to <span class="citation">X29.
-Secret Room (p.
-189)</span>, and the secret door therein that leads to <span class="citation">X27.
-Lich’s Lair (p.
+Exethanter then guides the players to the secret door that leads to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X29SecretRoom">X29.
+Secret Room</a> (p.
+189)</span>, and the secret door therein that leads to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X27LichsLair">X27.
+Lich’s Lair</a> (p.
 188)</span>, apologizing for the “proliferation" of secret doors throughout the temple. (“It *was* built as a citadel, after all," he recalls thoughtfully, “designed to withstand any siege—while providing hidden, speedy transportation to its defenders.")

-As he and the players pass through <span class="citation">X29.
-Secret Room (p.
-189)</span>, Exethanter points out the secret door that leads to <span class="citation">X28.
-Hidden Phylactery (p.
+As he and the players pass through <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X29SecretRoom">X29.
+Secret Room</a> (p.
+189)</span>, Exethanter points out the secret door that leads to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X28HiddenPhylactery">X28.
+Hidden Phylactery</a> (p.
 189)</span>, noting that the Society of Amber once used it to carry out the rituals that bound the vestiges to their amber sarcophagi.
 (If asked, Exethanter is glad to allow the players to explore it, though he insists that it is “merely an empty room.")
 ## S7c.
 Archmage’s Quarters
 <span class="citation">This scene takes place in Chapter 13, Areas X26 and X27.</span>

-This area is largely as described in <span class="citation">X26.
-Secret Alcove (p.
-188)</span> and <span class="citation">X27.
-Lich’s Lair (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X26SecretAlcove">X26.
+Secret Alcove</a> (p.
+188)</span> and <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X27LichsLair">X27.
+Lich’s Lair</a> (p.
 188)</span>.
 However, no **lich** dwells here.
 In addition, a crystal chime lies in the desk’s uppermost drawer.

-Players who read Exethanter’s spellbook find that, in addition to the spells described in <span class="citation">X27.
-Lich’s Lair (p.
+Players who read Exethanter’s spellbook find that, in addition to the spells described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X27LichsLair">X27.
+Lich’s Lair</a> (p.
 188)</span>, it also contains instructions for enacting the *Rite of Conjured Divinity* (see below).

 If the players arrive here in Exethanter’s company to discuss the *Tome of Strahd* or the Ladies of the Fanes, he responds as follows: